1-800-935-2620 Speak to a Tour Expert

 Fianarantsoa

-Today, you’ll kiss Isalo National Park goodbye as you hit the road for Fianarantsoa – a colourful town known for its heritage site.
-It is a must-see, with its long, paved roads, labyrinths of small paths and old houses with flower-studded balconies and tiled roofs.
-Along the way, you’ll stop at the Anja Community Reserve – a great spot to observe lemurs and learn a little more about the local culture.
-The forest in Anja was designated a protected area reserve by the Government of Madagascar in 1999.
-The reserve extends over 30 hectares and is enriched with all kinds of flora and fauna species, most notable for its dense population of semi-tame ring-tailed lemurs.
-Anja has become a vital example of how community management of natural resources can both effectively protect the area and benefit the community.
-Based on their individual skillsets some locals work as guides, others work as porters while some perform administrative and management tasks associated with the reserve.
-The local villagers will be your local expert guides as you explore the reserve, and your leader will be able to translate all the knowledge they can pass on to you.
+Today, you’ll say goodbye to Isalo National Park and hit the road for Fianarantsoa – a colourful town known for its heritage site.
+Along the way, you’ll stop at the Anja Community Reserve.
+The forest in Anja was designated a protected area by the Government of Madagascar in 1999.
+The reserve extends over 30 hectares and is enriched with all kinds of flora and fauna, most notable for its dense population of semi-tame ring-tailed lemurs.
+Anja has become a vital example of how community management of natural resources can effectively protect the area and benefit the community.
+Based on their individual skill sets, some locals work as guides and spotters or they perform administrative tasks for the reserve.
+The villagers will be your guides as you explore the reserve this afternoon.
+Tonight, you’ll stay at Ecole Hoteliere La Riziere at the foot of Fianarantsoa’s Old Town.
+This hotel sits above the town on a hill, providing views of the community and the rice fields below.
+It also doubles as a school, providing basic hospitality training to young people in the community, 65% of whom are female.
+Their education includes learning the challenges of sustainable development and the income from the establishment finances this training, making it possible to reduce the tuition fees for disadvantaged students.

 Meals: Breakfast